dweiller/dotvim/README.md

 To install a bundle as a git submodule run
 		dotvim.sh bundle --install=url
 where the url is for a git repository.
-NOTE: The dotvim.sh script is currently untested.